CDR David W. Alexander, PhD, CHC, USN

 DSN: (312) 295-3193

-The Office of the Chaplain at USUHS and AFRRI also functions as a portal to religious support and religious activities located throughout the region.
+The Office of the Chaplain at USUHS also functions as a portal to religious support and religious activities located throughout the region.
 If you are looking to connect with a faith community in the region, or to attend a faith-based retreat aimed at personal growth or family enrichment, we can help.

 Since the days of the first Continental Congress in 1775, military chaplains have served with American forces in peacetime and in war, and they have been available day and night to creatively meet the needs of their people.
 Here it is no different.
 On the USUHS campus, the Office of the Chaplain is located just inside of Building C, to the right of the entrance.